MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

+---
+author: anhaman
+description: Glossary of terms for Dynamics 365 Guides ms.author: anhaman ms.date: 02/24/2019
+ms.service: crm-online
+ms.topic: article
+title: Glossary of terms for Dynamics 365 Guides ms.reviewer: v-brycho
+---

-## Glossary of terms for Dynamics 365 Guides
+# Glossary of terms for Dynamics 365 Guides

 When you're working with Dynamics 365 Guides, you may find this glossary of terms helpful.